gavinbunney/terraform-provider-kubectl/README.md

 Currently the code has been tried on a limited number of use cases.
 I would expect wider use to find issue, please raise them on the repository and make contributions to resolve them if you can.

+### Warning: When changes detected this will delete and re-create resources

+When a change is detected between the `yaml` defined in your`hcl` and the resource in the cluster the provider will, assuming you approve the change, execute a `delete` followed by a `create` on the resource. **IT DOESN'T PATCH THE EXISTING RESOURCE** it will remove and then recreate it.

+For lots of use cases this is fine, for others it's not.
+I'd be interested in accepting a PR to enable Patch support but have no plans to work on it myself.

+### Support around Issues/PRs

+There is no support around this provider.
+If it missing a feature or it has a bug feel free to raise an issue but there is no time allocated to maintian and resolve issues.

+Likewise PRs are welcome but the time to review and merge may vary based on my availability.

 ## Using the provider